lukesodre/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

 .. _Cohort:

-.. **Cohort**
+**Cohort**

-..
-A group of students that participate in the class together.
-A cohort can have forum discussions apart from the rest of the students.
+  A group of students that participate in a class together.
+The members of a cohort can communicate and share experiences in private discussions.

+  See :ref:`Cohorts Overview`.

 .. _Component_g: